 The Day the Beatles Put the Finishing Touches on ‘Rubber Soul’

-On Nov.
-11, 1965, the Beatles convened to finish recording their sixth album, Rubber Soul.
+The Beatles convened on Nov.
+11, 1965 to finish recording their sixth album, Rubber Soul.
 Entering the studio at around 6PM, they realized they were a couple songs short of the 14 tracks slotted for the new record.
-Believe it or not, John Lennon and Paul McCartney were having trouble writing enough material for the album.
-So, they "tossed off" a few new songs and resurrected a cast-off from the Help! sessions.

 Still short one song, they turned to a track that didn't make the cut for their previous album.
 "Wait" still needed a few guitar parts and backing vocals added, along with some tambourine and maracas.
 Finally, the group returned to "I'm Looking Through You" for a few additional overdubs.
 Thirteen hours after starting, the Beatles departed, and producer George Martin would mix the album for mono and stereo a few days later.
-On Dec.
-3, Rubber Soul was in U.K. record shops.
+Rubber Soul was in U.K. record shops on Dec.
+3.

 Not only did Rubber Soul inspire the Beatles to new heights, it also made a major impact on another studio auteur – Brian Wilson.
 After hearing the album, Wilson was stunned at its consistent quality.
 Rather than a collection of singles surrounded by filler, Rubber Soul was one of the first truly complete albums, an exceptional listening experience from start to finish, approached by the band as a single artistic unit.